JochemTolsma/homepage/content/authors/admin/_index.md

 <br>
 <button class="collapsible">More teaching</button>
 <div class="content">
-  <p> <br> I try to hammer to point home that imho the best questions
+  <p> <br> I try to hammer the point home that imho the best questions
   - that combine scientific innovation with societal relevance - arise out of a combination of theoretical knowledge, methodological skills and hands-on experience with different type of data (collection).
 And yes I know that this